 and services.
 They also promote youth engagement in all aspects of life in

 their communities.
-The program, coordinated by local agencies, employs a total
+The program is coordinated by local agencies.

-While there is a wide range of programs and services to assist youth, it
+While there are a wide range of programs and services to assist youth, it

 is often confusing and difficult for youth to know what services are

 available, where to find them and how to access them.
-YouthConnect.ca brings
+The government's new

-this information together in a coordinated, creative, comprehensive and
+website, YouthConnect.ca, brings this information together in a coordinated,

 YouthConnect.ca provides a forum for young people to access information,

 services and resources that will help them make good choices, achieve success